Can You Patent an App: Everything You Need to Know

 Provisional patents can cost between $2,000 and $5,000.
 The cheaper application secures your filing date.
 The more expensive application provides more robust protections.
 After you've filed your provisional patent, you can release your app.
 Provisional patents last a year, and you can use this period to test your app's success.

-All told, you can pay as much as $30,000 to secure your patent.
+All told, you can pay between $15,000 and $30,000 to secure your patent for a mobile app.
 This does not include the previously mentioned maintenance fees, which would be required over the 12 years after you received the patent.

 Should You Apply for a Patent?